Curdled/CppSocket/README.md

 monitor.setSocketMonitorImp(&imp);
 ````

-I also created a callback system
+There is also a callback system,
 This is an implemenation of SocketMonitor that uses a simple Counted message format with checking of the
 inital length so tcp doens't break up the packets unexpectedly,
-I have successfully send both binary and ascii files using this to a server and send >4GB files.
+It has successfully send both binary and ascii files using the client functionality to a server using
+SocketMonitorCallBackCounted and send >4GB files.
 https://github.com/Curdled/CppSocket/blob/master/Source/SocketMonitorCallBackCounted.cpp

 https://github.com/Curdled/CppSocket/blob/master/Source/CountedDataParser.hpp
-which I created and wrote unit test for.
+Which was created and unit tested.
 I am working to get this working with both epoll and kqueue working too.